codonaft/codonaft.github.io/pages/sponsor.md

 Independent FOSS developers can do something better.
 I'm targeting the following **principles**:
 - **Distraction Minimization**
     - 🧠 software must be [mentally](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4183915/) [ecological](https://youtu.be/Iy7i9ru7HB8?t=15s) and intuitive; it should never intentionally <a href="/how-to-take-notes-like-a-programmer/#whats-the-point" target="_blank">interrupt</a> the creative process!
-    - 🚫 no more popup traps, mental resource-wasting on CAPTCHA [imitation](https://futurism.com/ai-model-turing-test), sudden unwanted tutorials, [absurdly](https://www.facebook.com/help/124895950923762) <span class='no-wrap'>over-detailed</span> manuals and so on!
+    - 🚫 no more mental resource-wasting on popup traps, CAPTCHA [{% include span_with_tooltip.html large="true" body="imitation" tooltip="CAPTCHA is useless: bots basically became indistinguishable from humans.<br>Time to change strategy: unexpected spammy load should be transformed into useful computations, with no harm to users, environment, or even businesses!" %}](https://futurism.com/ai-model-turing-test), sudden unwanted tutorials, absurdly <span class='no-wrap'>over-detailed</span> [{% include span_with_tooltip.html large="true" body="manuals" tooltip="Stop building the outdated and overcomplicated UI!<br>Well-designed, intuitive, AI-driven software <i>ideally</i> doesn't require any documentation!" %}](https://www.facebook.com/help/124895950923762) and so on!
 - **Data Sovereignty**
-    - 🔒 *you* own your data, not third parties!
+    - 🔒 *you* own your [data](https://martin.kleppmann.com/2019/10/23/local-first-at-onward.html), not third parties!

 {::options parse_block_html="false" /}
 </div>